magus/react-native-facebook-login/android/README.md

   - this is not meant to be a full example but highlights what you have access to
-  - If you use a touchable component, you will need to set the onPress event like below **/ class FBLoginView extends React.Component {
+  - If you use a touchable component, you will need to set the onPress event like below **/ class FBLoginView extends Component {
   static contextTypes = {
     isLoggedIn: React.PropTypes.bool,
     login: React.PropTypes.func,